by Jen | Apr 2, 2024 | 6-11, Acts 1, DISO studies

 So here’s what I’m going to do this coming week:

-- PRAY: I’ll be creating a prayer that I can pray every time I study Matthew 28:1-15.
+- PRAY: I’ll be creating a prayer that I can pray every time I study Acts 1:6-11.
 I’m going to write it in my study journal, so I’ll have it handy each time I study.

-- SURVEY: Then, I’ll read Matthew 28:1-15, noting anything that makes me say, “huh?” (as in, “I wonder what that means?”) or “wow” (as in, “that is so awesome!”).
-I’ll record these and next week, I’ll choose one I think the Spirit wants me to dig more deeply into right now.
+- SURVEY: And then I’ll read Acts 1:6-11, noting anything that makes me say, “huh?” (as in, “I wonder what that means?”) or “wow” (as in, “that is so awesome!”).
+I’ll record these so I can come back and choose one I think the Spirit wants me to dig more deeply into right now.

-I’m looking forward to sharing what I discover in this new process you—hope you’ll stop by next week!
+I’m looking forward to sharing what I discover in this process with you—I hope you’ll stop by next week!

 GO TO WEEK 2 >